 Chief reason to visit: An eclectic menu that blends Latin American, Asian and European flavours.
-Celebrating its 20th anniversary this year, it remains one of the country's must-visit dining destinations.
+Having celebrated its 20th anniversary in 2016, it remains one of the country's must-visit dining destinations, winning the Highest Climber Award in 2017.

 Who is Harry Sasson?
 Arguably Colombia's most famous chef, Sasson heads up a mini-empire of venues across Bogotá, including a bar, bakery and steakhouse.
 His eponymous flagship restaurant remains the jewel in the crown.

 What to order: The menu takes in pides, empanadas and wood-roasted meats, alongside plates from the mozzarella counter and the Japanese robata.
-Try slow-braised pork belly with a fig and orange mustard.
+Try the smoked avocado gazpacho with crab.

 What else: The dictionary-thick wine list is arguably one of the best in the country with a huge range of South American, Californian and European wines, many available by the glass.